Energy in Victoria: Wind

 Trials of wind power in Victoria commenced in 1987, when the State Electricity Commission of Victoria erected a 60 kW capacity Westwind wind generator at Breamlea as a demonstration project.
 The generator was sold to a private group in 1994 with the privatisation of the SECV.
 It was not until the early 2000s that the commercial use of wind power for electricity commenced.
 Wind farms at Codrington, Challicum Hills and Portland were all built by private companies with State Government funding assistance.

-By October 2011 there were eight operating wind farms with 428MW of capacity.
+By October 2011 there were eight operating wind farms with 428 MW of capacity.
 The development of new wind farms in Victoria became much harder following the election of the Baillieu government who amended the planning scheme in August 2011 to give any landholder within two kilometres a power of veto over a project.
 This was an unprecedented planning doctrine and according to wind power companies, this change threatened the viability of investment in the state.

 Despite these obstacles and difficulties with grid connection, wind generation has continued to expand in Victoria.
 As of June 2022, there was approximately 3.6 GW of wind generation capacity in Victoria.
 Wind was the source of approximately 16.3% of electricity generated in Victoria in 2021.
-862MW of additional capacity was listed as "in commissioning" as of June 2022.
+862 MW of additional capacity was listed as "in commissioning" as of June 2022.

 The majority of Victoria's wind farms are located in south-western Victoria, with a few in south Gippsland.

 As of 2022, Victoria does not have any offshore wind generation.
-The state government has committed to purchasing at least 2GW of offshore wind capacity by 2032, with longer-term targets of 4GW by 2035 and 9GW by 2040.
+The state government has committed to purchasing at least 2 GW of offshore wind capacity by 2032, with longer-term targets of 4 GW by 2035 and 9 GW by 2040.
 Three project proposals for offshore wind farms along the Gippsland coastline have received preliminary funding for design and feasibility work.

 Battery storage

 There are four large-scale battery storage systems in Victoria.
-By far the largest to date is the Victorian Big Battery, a 300MW/450 MWh battery storage facility which was connected to the Victorian electricity grid in 2021.
+By far the largest to date is the Victorian Big Battery, a 300 MW/450 MWh battery storage facility which was connected to the Victorian electricity grid in 2021.